Skip to Content Skip to navigation

 Should the individual unreasonably refuse to move to this post they will no longer be entitled to protection and will receive the remuneration and terms and conditions of the post that they occupy.

-Determining whether or not an alternative post is suitable and whether or not the individual has behaved unreasonably in turning a post down will include consideration of what is reasonable in terms of the individual’s personal circumstances in line with NHS Fife’s Redeployment Policy.
+Determining whether or not an alternative post is suitable and whether or not the individual has behaved unreasonably in turning a post down will include consideration of what is reasonable in terms of the individual’s personal circumstances in line with NHS Scotland Redeployment Policy.

 Where there is concern either by the manager or the displaced member of staff as to the suitability of a post a trial period of normally 4 weeks will take place.
-This trial period may be extended if it is considered to be appropriate in line with NHS Fife’s Redeployment Policy.
+This trial period may be extended if it is considered to be appropriate in line with NHS Scotland Redeployment Policy.

 Excess travel will be paid for a period of 4 years in line with Agenda for Change Terms and Conditions, which is the difference between home and old base and home and new base paid at the reserved rate for Agenda for Change staff.